Spain says goodbye to London despite Berzosa goal

-The Spanish futsal team says goodbye to the London tournament sooner than expected.
+The Spanish futsal team says goodbye to the London tournament earlier than expected.
 Dabi Berzosa's goal was not enough to overcome Kazakhstan, which blocked their path to the round of 16.
 A hard blow for a team that arrived with high aspirations but came up against a solid and effective rival defense.
-The early elimination leaves a bittersweet taste for the fans and in the locker room.
+The early elimination leaves a bittersweet taste among the fans and in the locker room.

 Tactical analysis: where the Spanish machinery failed 🧐